Best Airdrops Crypto Cards 2026

 Can I farm multiple airdrop cards at the same time?

 Yes.
 Many airdrop farmers split spending across xPlace (XP accumulation) and other card programs as they open.
-Tria's Rewards Season 2 XP accumulation is now closed.
+Tria's Season 3 points program (card spend earns points toward mystery boxes) is now the active program, with the earlier XP seasons closed.
 KAST is no longer a clean pre-TGE play (Season 5 was retired in May 2026), though Premium and Luxe tiers still earn KAST Points as a secondary loyalty bonus on top of USD cashback.

 What is the difference between airdrop points and cashback?